mathia/SDC-Behavioral-Cloning/writeup_report.md

 * The first convolutional layer uses a 5x5 kernel with valid padding and a ReLU activation function.
 The output depth is 6.  https://keras.io/layers/convolutional/#conv2d
 * Then max pooling is applied with the Keras default 2x2 filter size and a stride of 2. https://keras.io/layers/pooling/#maxpooling2d
 * The 2nd convolutional layer also uses a 5x5 kernel with valid padding and a ReLU activation function.
 The output depth is 6.
-* max pooling is applied.
 * Again max pooling is applied with the Keras default 2x2 filter size and a stride of 2.
 * The output is then flattened to 1-D.  https://keras.io/layers/core/#flatten
 * Then a fully connected layer (AKA dense layer) with 120 nodes.  https://keras.io/layers/core/#dense
 * Then a second fully connected with 84 nodes.
-* Then a final fully ocnnected layer with one output node.
+* Then a final fully connected layer with one output node.

 ### 2. Attempts to reduce overfitting in the model

 The data was split with 80% used for training and 20% used for validation.
-It was found that while the training and validation accuracy and loss graphs might look good (ie good accuracy with both training and validation) the actual performance in the simulator would often not keep the vehicle on the track.
-The most effective way found to allow the model to generalize to perform well on the track was to add additional data by recording manual driving sessions.
+It was found that while the training and validation accuracy and loss graphs might look good with regards to over or underfitting the actual performance in the simulator would not be good enough to keep the vehicle on the track.
+The most effective way found to allow the model to perform well on the track was to add additional data by recording manual driving sessions.

 ### 3. Model parameter tuning